Attendance & Punctuality

 Make time for breakfast:

-Making time for breakfast can help to keep things calm in the morning and saves time rather than having to stop at the shops on the way to school.
+Making time for breakfast can help to keep things calm in the morning, ensures that your child's health is prioritsed and saves time rather than having to stop at the shops on the way to school.
+It is parental responsiblity to get children up in good time for breakfast and school preparation.
+This includes getting up in sufficient time for the walk/journey to school.
+We know that children who have a good, healthy breakfast in the morning do better at school.

 If your child is unwell please contact the school office on 01923 229731 or admin@oxhey.herts.sch.uk for Bushey & Oxhey Infants or 01923 226362 or bmadmin@busheyfederation.org.uk for Bushey Manor, each day your child is off, by 9:30am.